Night-Chan/Intranet_client/README.md

-lmao this is kinda meant for the students of switzerland who use like the intranet.tam.ch site to get to their schedule without having to log in every single time. roadmap is just to add customization as well as lesson info to all the lessons when you click on them
+lmao this is kinda meant for the students of switzerland who use like the intranet.tam.ch site to get to their schedule without having to log in every single time. roadmap is just to add customization as well as lesson info to all the lessons when you click on them, plus advanced settings for loading the site faster

 --